The CITE Framework: Get Pakistani Businesses Referenced in AI Mode

 AI answers often cite a small number of sources.
 Each citation may pull a specific passage — a paragraph, a data point, or a direct statement — from the source page.
 Pages with direct, self-contained answers near the start of a section are easier for AI systems to extract and summarize.

 This means every paragraph on your website must function as a standalone unit.
 When an AI engine extracts a paragraph, it does not carry the surrounding context.
 A paragraph that begins with “This approach works well for our clients” means nothing in isolation.
-A paragraph that begins with “Pakistani textile exporters using consignment-based pricing reduce inventory risk by 40% compared to upfront purchase models” carries complete meaning on its own.
+A paragraph that begins with “Pakistani textile exporters using consignment-based pricing can reduce inventory risk compared with upfront purchase models” carries clearer meaning on its own.

-Riman Agency’s 2026 AEO guide recommends building 6 to 9 answer modules per key commercial page.
-An answer module is a 50 to 70 word paragraph that fully resolves one specific question.
-Each module targets a distinct query your customers might ask an AI engine.
+Build answer modules on each key commercial page.
+An answer module is a concise paragraph that resolves one specific question.
+Each module targets a distinct query your customers might ask an AI engine or search assistant.

 For a Lahore-based digital marketing agency, the answer modules would address questions like: “What does a digital marketing agency in Lahore charge per month?” and “How long does SEO take to show results for Pakistani ecommerce?” and “What is the difference between Google Ads and Meta Ads for Pakistani retail?”
 Each answer module provides a complete, self-contained response with a specific data point.